Gingivitis

 Treatment

-The treatment for gingivitis focuses on removing plaque and tartar, reducing inflammation, and preventing the development of more serious conditions:
+Treatment for gingivitis is focused on removing plaque and tartar, reducing inflammation, and preventing the development of more serious conditions:

-• This is necessary in cases where misaligned teeth or poorly fitted prosthetics or orthodontics hinder proper brushing and contribute to plaque buildup.
+• Dental restoration: indicated in cases associated with misaligned teeth or poorly fitted prostheses and orthodontic appliances, which hinder effective brushing and contribute to plaque accumulation.

 Would you like an appointment with a specialist?